 Intelligence operations concentration for those who desire a career in the government, military, criminal justice, or private sector

 Each student gains practical experience through completion of an internship with a local, state, federal private sector, or non-profit agencies.

-Students benefit from classes taught by award-winning faculty who hold doctorates in criminology, criminal justice, jurisprudence, sociology, public administration, and computer science.
-Many have experience in the field as police and correctional administrators, prosecutors, probation officers, criminal investigators, correctional counselors and therapists, and criminal justice planners.
+Students benefit from classes taught by award-winning faculty who hold doctorates in criminology, criminal justice, jurisprudence, sociology, public administration, computer science, and security studies.
+Many have experience in the field in intelligence analysis, cyber security, policing, corrections, criminal investigations, and psychology.

 The program is open to entering freshmen (with no previous college experience) as well as transfer students.
 Previously earned college credit can be applied toward completion of the program per these transfer guidelines.

-The Intelligence Analysis Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+The online Intelligence Analysis Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.